 Step 1: Submit Your Application

-Please complete the application form and contact firstname.lastname@example.org with any questions.
-You will be contacted within five business days to discuss available dates.
+Please complete the application form.
+You will be contacted within ten business days to discuss available dates.
 The application includes an agreement to the terms in our Memorandum of Understanding, which should be read ahead of time.